Step-by-Step Guide How To Raise Seeds Successfully

 I wash mine in a tub of mild dish soap, rinse thoroughly, and then soak in a solution of 1-part bleach and 9-parts water for two minutes.
 Rinse thoroughly and allow to dry before use.

-Instead Of Buying Them From Store, You Can Also DIY Pots and Seed Trays:
+Instead Of Buying Them From a Store, You Can Also DIY Pots and Seed Trays:

 1).
 DIY Pots for Starting Seeds: